Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Discussion

 However, \citet{2011MNRAS.418.1565M} demonstrated that this conclusion was mainly driven by selection effects: Firstly, the asymmetric drift in the Solar neighbourhood lead to a general excess of stars close to apocenter.
 Secondly, the limited survey volume restricted the observable region in angle plane predominantly to the two diagonally opposite quadrants $(\text{`outward-moving'} \land \theta_\phi < 0)$ and $(\text{`inward-moving'} \land \theta_\phi > 0)$.\footnote{$\theta_R$ is periodic in $2\pi$, and usually presented as $\theta_R\in [-\pi,\pi]$. \citet{2010MNRAS.409..145S}, \citet{2011MNRAS.418.1565M}, and \citet{2011MNRAS.418.2459H} define $\theta_R = 0$ at apocenter and $\theta_R < 0$ is therefore `outward-moving'.
 We use the definition from \texttt{galpy}, where $\theta_R = 0$ at pericenter, and $\theta_R > 0$ denotes therefore `outward-moving'.
 This zero-point shift leaves Equation \eqref{eq:sellwood_angle_relation} unchanged.} Together, these biases lead to measurements of $\Delta \theta_\phi/\Delta \theta_R > 0$ for the `Hyades' stars.

-\citet{2011MNRAS.418.2459H} revisited the analysis using a different set of stars within 200pc, taken from the RAVE and SDSS surveys \citep{2008AJ....136..421Z,2009ApJS..182..543A}, confirming the claim by \citet{2010MNRAS.409..145S} that the `Hyades' look like a resonant ridge in action space, and the conclusion by \citet{2011MNRAS.418.1565M} that the severe selection effects do not allow to distinguish between OLR and ILR and to determine $m$.
+\citet{2011MNRAS.418.2459H} revisited the analysis using a different set of stars within 200pc, taken from the RAVE and SDSS surveys \citep{2008AJ....136..421Z,2009ApJS..182..543A}, confirming the claim by \citet{2010MNRAS.409..145S} that the `Hyades' look like a resonant ridge in action space, and the conclusion by \citet{2011MNRAS.418.1565M} that the severe selection effects do not allow to distinguish between outer and inner Lindblad resonance and to determine $m$.

-These authors have selected their candidates for stars scattered at a Lindblad resonance along the ARL in action spcace.
-This makes sense for an ILR, given the alignment of the scattering direction with the ARL (c.f. fig. 5 in \citealt{2010MNRAS.409..145S}).
-For the OLR, we expect the resonant $x_1(1)$ orbit stars to be scattered off the ARL, towards higher $L_z$, while the $x_1(2)$ orbits lie on the lower-$L_z$ side of the ARL.
-In this work, where we have looked only at the OLR with $m=2$, we have explicitly made this distinction between the two orbit classes and used it as an additional diagnostic to identify the OLR.
+These authors have selected their candidates for stars scattered at a Lindblad resonance along the ARL in action space.
+This makes sense for an inner Lindblad resonance, given the alignment of the scattering direction with the ARL (c.f. fig. 5 in \citealt{2010MNRAS.409..145S}).
+For the OLR, we expect the resonant $x_1(1)$ orbit stars to be scattered on average off the ARL, towards higher $L_z$, while the $x_1(2)$ orbits lie on the lower-$L_z$ side of the ARL.
+In this work, where we have looked only at the OLR with $m=2$, we have explicitly made this distinction between the two orbit classes and used it as an additional diagnostic to identify the OLR in Appendix \ref{app:OLR_flip_x12}.

-These authors have also stated that it is because of the smallness of the $200~\text{pc}$ Solar neighbourhood that it is difficult to determine the exact $m$ of the resonance based on a search for $\Delta \theta_R \Delta / \theta_\phi = - m/l$ features.
+These authors have also stated that it is because of the smallness of the $200~\text{pc}$ Solar neighbourhood that it is difficult to determine the exact $m$ of the resonance based on a search for $\Delta \theta_R / \Delta \theta_\phi = - m/l$ features.
 In this work, thanks to the $3~\text{kpc}$ extent of \emph{Gaia} DR2, we were able to search specifically for the OLR with $m=2$.
-Based on our test particle simulations, we found that this OLR is actually the only resonance for which this strategy can work.
+Based on our test particle simulations, we found that this OLR is actually the resonance for which this strategy can work best.